jorisroelofs95/20260223Efds_assignments/README.md

 Essentials for Data Science assignments.

 # this is message to my colleague.
 Can you read this?
-# YES I CAN READ IT!
+# Yes I can read it!